Robert Maudsley: Murders

 In 1974, Maudsley garrotted John Farrell in Wood Green, London.
 Farrell had picked up Maudsley for sex and shown him pictures of children he had sexually abused.
 Maudsley surrendered himself to police, saying he needed psychiatric care.
 Maudsley was found unfit to stand trial and was sent to Broadmoor Hospital.

 In 1977, he and another patient, David Cheeseman, who was serving a sentence for attempted murder, locked themselves in a cell with a third patient, David Francis, a convicted child molester.
 Maudsley had previously held another prisoner, Philip Monk, hostage with Francis in September of 1976.
 The attack was claimed to be in revenge for a "homosexual attack" on one of the friends of the two men.
 Cheeseman told police he had killed Francis to leave Broadmoor and be placed in a prison, threatening to kill again if he was not moved.
 The two men tortured Francis to death over a period of nine hours, with the cause of death being strangulation with a garrote.
 Francis' body had bruises from where he was beaten during the attack.
 Maudsley and Cheeseman had arranged the killing three days prior by moving furniture to make it easier to set up a barricade.
 After this incident, Maudsley was convicted of manslaughter and sent to Wakefield Prison.
 He disliked the transfer and made it clear he wanted to return to Broadmoor.
 Maudsley was later sentenced to life imprisonment, with a recommendation that he never be released.

 In 1978, Maudsley killed two fellow prisoners at Wakefield Prison in one day.
 He had originally set out to kill seven.
-His first victim was Salney Darwood, imprisoned for the manslaughter of his wife and sexual assault.
+His first victim was Salney Darwood, who was serving a life sentence for the manslaughter of his wife.
 At the time, Darwood had been giving Maudsley French lessons.
 Maudsley invited Darwood to his cell, where he garroted and stabbed him before hiding his body under his bed.
-He then attempted to lure other prisoners into his cell, but all refused.
+He then attempted to lure other prisoners into his cell, but they all refused.

-Maudsley then prowled the wing hunting for a second victim, cornering prisoner William Roberts, who was serving a 7-year sentence for trying to strangle a four-year-old girl in order to rape her, and stabbing him to death as he was lying in his bed.
+Maudsley then prowled the wing hunting for a second victim, cornering prisoner William Roberts, who was serving a 7-year sentence for trying to strangle a four-year-old girl to rape her, and stabbing him to death as he was lying in his bed.
 Maudsley had never met Roberts before killing him.
 He hacked at Roberts' skull with a makeshift dagger and then struck his head against the wall multiple times.
-Maudsley calmly walked into the wing office, placed the dagger on the table and told the officer that the next roll call would be two short.
+Maudsley calmly walked into the wing office, placed the dagger on the table, and told the officer that the next roll call would be two short.

-Maudsley states his victims were rapists, paedophiles or sex offenders, and that those are the people to whom he is a threat.
+Maudsley states his victims were rapists, paedophiles, or sex offenders, and that those are the people to whom he is a threat.